 • Withhold and pay for FICA payroll taxes, which include a 6.2% Social Security tax and a 1.45% Medicare tax.

 • Follow the rules set out by the Federal Family and Medical Leave (FMLA).
-Basically, you have to provide an unpaid but job-protected leave for 12 weeks in a year for the birth or adoption of a child, to deal with a serious medical condition affecting an employee or their close family, or any emergency involving the active military duty of a close family member.
+You have to provide an unpaid but job-protected leave for 12 weeks in a year for the birth or adoption of a child, to deal with a serious medical condition affecting a worker or their close family, or any emergency involving the active military duty of a close family member.

-If you have at least 50 employees, then you must provide some sort of health plan.
-The Affordable Care Act mandates that the employee benefits solutions you get from your employee benefits specialist must include the following:
+If you have at least 50 employees, then you must provide some health plan.
+The Affordable Care Act mandates that the employee benefits services you get from your employee benefits specialist must include the following:

 • Ambulatory patient services.
 This is outpatient care when the worker receives health care services without being admitted to the hospital.

 • Inpatient care or hospitalization.
 This type of care includes the lab tests and medications, along with surgeries and transplants.

 • Maternity and newborn care.
 This ranges from prenatal care to caring for a newborn baby.

 • Pediatric services.
 Care provided for the children of employees.

 • Addiction treatment and other mental health services.
 This covers the diagnosis and treatment of various mental health conditions, including substance abuse.

 • Rehab.
 These include assistance in recovering or developing coping skills, as well as various rehab devices.